 Advanced Master's in International Tax Law

-The University of Amsterdam and the world’s leading tax research institute IBFD have combined their expert knowledge to introduce a unique advanced master's programme: “International Tax Law: Principles, Policy and Practice”.
-This one-year, full-time programme will be based in the diverse and cosmopolitan city of Amsterdam, the Netherlands.
+The University of Amsterdam and the world’s leading tax research institute, IBFD, have combined their expert knowledge to create a unique advanced master's programme: “International Tax Law: Principles, Policy and Practice”.
+This one-year, full-time programme is based in the diverse and cosmopolitan city of Amsterdam, the Netherlands.

 Watch an introductory video:

 Students from the United States

 This programme qualifies for Stafford/PLUS loans.